liushhAlex/UG-Challenge/README.md

 # UG-Challenge TRACK 1: OBJECT DETECTION IN HAZE

 ## Dehazing for
-Please refer to sub-folder
+Please refer to the NTIRE-2021-Dehazing-Two-branch-cvpr sub-folder
 ## Detection for CVPR UG
-Please refer to detection sub-folder
+Please refer to the detection sub-folder

 1. Pre-trained Model: Weights trained on COCO 2017 dataset.